-According to Euler’s formula for any convex polyhedron, the number of Face (F) and vertices (V) added together is exactly two more than the number of edges (E).
+According to Euler’s formula for any convex polyhedron, the number of Faces (F) and vertices (V) added together is exactly two more than the number of edges (E).

 F + V = 2 + E

 A polyhedron is known as a regular polyhedron if all its faces constitute regular polygons and at each vertex the same number of faces intersect.

-The fig A is a regular polyhedron as all the faces are regular polygons and B is irregular polygon.
+Fig A is a regular polyhedron as all the faces are regular polygons and B is an irregular polygon.

-To know more about mathematical shapes, 2D and 3D shapes, visit our site BYJU’S.
+To know more about two dimensional and three-dimensional shapes, visit our site BYJU’S.